-Office of Graduate Admissions Saint Martin's University 5000 Abbey Way SE Lacey, WA 98503-3200 gradstudies@stmartin.edu interview.
-Possible outcomes include conditional admission, or non-acceptance, and full status for admittance is granted upon completion of degree candidacy.
+Office of Graduate Admissions Saint Martin's University 5000 Abbey Way SE Lacey, WA 98503-3200 gradstudies@stmartin.edu After all materials are received, the applicant's file will be reviewed.
+Students whose backgrounds closely match program objectives will be called for a prospective student interview.
+Possible outcomes include conditional admission, or non-acceptance; full status for admittance is granted upon completion of degree candidacy prior to internship.
 Once application materials are submitted, they become the property of the university, and cannot be returned.